 Clemson University is among your best bets if you're planning on studying Genetics.
 Based in Clemson, South Carolina, Clemson provides a dependable, suburban atmosphere for scholars.

 Around 92.8% of the instructors at Clemson University are full-time and get normal office hours, so they tend to be more accessible to help.
 For those who would like to carry on after earning a bachelor's degree, Clemson University has grad programs available.
 If you're interested in learning more, you can view all of Clemson University's rankings here.

 It's difficult to beat Iowa State University if you want to pursue Genetics as a major.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

-Ohio State University - Main Campus is among your top options if you want to study Genetics.
-With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.
+Rutgers University - New Brunswick is among your best bets if you want to study Genetics.
+With over 20,000 undergraduates, Rutgers University - New Brunswick is among the biggest schools in the nation.